TenzinRabjam/Test/README.md

 ## License

-This project is licensed under [insert license].
+This project is licensed under Valley Behavioral Health.
 The license should be in a separate file called LICENSE, so don't explain it in detail within your documentation.
 Also, don't forget to specify licenses of third-party libraries and programs you use.

 Sometimes including a Table of Contents (TOC) at the beginning of the documentation makes sense, especially when your README file is more than a few paragraphs.
 If you think that the README file has grown too large, put some of the more detailed parts, such as installation or configuration sections, into their own files.

-Conclusion
+## Conclusion
 Writing your first documentation doesn't seem as hard or or time-consuming as you initially thought, does it?
 Now you have a starting point on which you can build.
 Don't forget to update your README to keep it current with your project's development and new releases.